 Thompson's actions, along with the tearing down of similar Confederate monuments across the country, came after the tragic attack in Charlottesville, Virginia over the weekend.
 Heather Heyer, a counterprotester, died on Saturday after fighting a white nationalist rally.
 Heyer died when a man drove his car into a group of people protesting the event.
 National Security Advisor H.R.
 McMaster called the incident an act of domestic terrorism.

 The 22-year-old Thompson was charged with "disorderly conduct by injury to a statue, damage to real property, felony participation in riot with property damage in excess of $1,500 and felony inciting others to riot," People reported.

 Solange also shared a message about Charlottesville in an Instagram story, according to fan screenshots.
-In the message she posted to Instagram, Solange expressed concern for her son learning about American history in school.
+In the Notes App screenshot she posted to Instagram, Solange expressed concern for her son learning about American history in school.
 "Its deep dark rooted ugliness continues to live right now, right before our eyes," she wrote.

 Read These Stories Next: